 SPANISH TUTORING.
 South American teacher, university degree, all levels: college and beyond.
 Learn, improve, get confident for studies, work & traveling.
 Call (310) 741-8422

 SPANISH TUTOR, CERTIFIED TEACHER for all levels.
 Has finest education, qualifications, 21 yrs exper.
-Palisades resident, great references, amazing system, native speaker.
+Palisades resident, great references, amazing system, Colombian native speaker.
 Marietta, (310) 459-8180

 MATH & SCIENCE TUTOR.
 Middle school-college level.
 BS LAUSD credentialed high school teacher.
 Test Prep.
 Flexible hours.
 AVAILABLE to help NOW!
 Seth Freedman, (310) 909-3049